-Source: Port Stephens Council Customer Satisfaction Survey 2016 (data from survey in progress 28 April 2016)
+Source: Port Stephens Council Customer Satisfaction Survey 2016

 In order to boost opportunities for citizens to have input to Council decisions, in August 2014 Council established the Community Development and Engagement unit.

 This unit is responsible for engagement for Council.
 This involves a variety of activities including: